On Many-Body Localization for Quantum Spin Chains: The Second Step

 \subsection{Resonant Blocks}

-It will be helpful to illustrate our constructions in a simpler context before proceeding to the general inductive step.
-We will be using a sequence of length scales $L_k = (\frac{15}{8})^k$, with graphs sized in the range $[L_{k - 1}, L_k)$ considered in the $k$\textsuperscript{th} step.
+Recall that we use a sequence of length scales $L_k = (\frac{15}{8})^k$, with graphs sized in the range $[L_{k - 1}, L_k)$ considered in the $k$\textsuperscript{th} step.
 So we will allow graphs of size 2 or 3 in the perturbation in the second step.
 Graphs that intersect small resonant blocks have been rotated, so they now produce transitions in the ``metaspin" space of the block.
 Still, it would be cumbersome to maintain a notational distinction between ordinary spins and metaspins, so we will use $\sigma, \tilde{\sigma}$ to label spin/metaspin configurations.
 Labeling of states in blocks is arbitrary, but we may choose a one-to-one correspondence between ordinary spin configurations in a block $\bar{b}^{(1)}$ and metaspins/states in $\bar{b}^{(1)}$.

 Each graph $g_{1'}$ induces a change in spin/metaspin configuration in the sites/blocks of $g_{1'}$.
 For each $g_{1'}$ corresponding to a term of $J^{(1')}$, with $2 \le |g_{1'}| \le 3$, $\sigma \ne \tilde{\sigma}$, $g_{1'} \cap \calS_{1'} = \varnothing$, we define